kegandecaul/train-tickets-gateway-doc/controllers/TicketsController.rst

 ----
 Method: GET

-Cancellation tickets of permanent order.
+Use this method to cancel tickets from a permanent order.

 Parameters:

-* tickets - IDs of tickets divided by ",";
+* tickets - IDs of tickets divided by ","

 Example of request: